AntonPugachev/storybookPluginLables/Readme.md

-Clone with updated deps versions and with seprecated statuses in the tree
+Fork of https://github.com/etchteam/storybook-addon-status with updated deps versions and with seprecated statuses in the tree

 ![img.png](img.png)
 # Storybook Addon Status